scoumbourdis/grocery-crud-codeigniter-4/README.md

-Grocery CRUD
+Grocery CRUD for Codeigniter 4
 =============
-Grocery CRUD is a library for Codeigniter 4 Framework that creates a full functional CRUD system without the need to customise JavaScript or CSS.
+⚠️ Warning: Work in progress!

 For more information, visit http://www.grocerycrud.com